More Hops info

 The Old English word “hoppan” means “to climb” or “to leap.”

 In Norse mythology, the god Odin discovered the magic of brewing beer by hanging himself from the branches of a sacred tree called Yggdrasil.
 This ash tree is believed to have roots in the underworld, stretch up to the heavens, and span nine realms.
-As Yggdrasil hung from the tree, he saw the runes, or symbols, of the Norse alphabet, which he then used to create the first beer.
+As Odin hung from the tree, he saw the runes, or symbols, of the Norse alphabet, which he then used to create the first beer.
 Hops was first used in beer making in Germany during the Middle Ages, where it was prized for its bitter flavor and ability to provide natural preservation.

 Hops grows best in well-drained soil and with lots of sun but can tolerate partial shade in hot climates.
 It’s sensitive to drought and requires regular watering.
 It also has a unique ability to pull and absorb moisture from the air, making it a great plant to grow in humid environments.
 In the U.S., hops typically grows in the Pacific Northwest and regions with similar climates.